learn-co-students/js-if-else-files-lab-bootcamp-prep-000/README.md

 ### Your Turn

 You now know how multiple files interact as well as how `if` statements work.
 Now you have to write your code to match some specific tests.
 Open up `tests.js` and you will see two `if` statements.
-Let's give this a run to start things off by typing `nodejs tests.js`.
+Let's give this a run to start things off by typing `nodejs test s.js`.
 You should get two messages:

 ```
 Expected: Susan, Received: Joe